-Biking Cupertino envisions a bike-friendly city equipped to help mediate the complications of a rapidly growing community describes in the last paragraph of About Cupertino and consequently the increase in auto traffic.
-Cupertino is located in the center of Silicon Valley and is the home of Apple.
-It is one of the economic hubs for jobs.
-But like so many communities in the U.S. Cupertino has a very car-centric culture.
+Biking Cupertino envisions a bike-friendly city designed to address the challenges of a rapidly growing community, as mentioned in the last paragraph of the “About Cupertino” section.
+This growth has led to an increase in auto traffic.
+Cupertino is situated in the heart of Silicon Valley and is home to Apple, making it one of the key economic hubs for job opportunities.
+However, like many communities in the U.S., Cupertino has developed a very car-centric culture.

 Motor vehicle accidents are the leading cause of death among children and young adults ages 5-34 (http://www.cdc.gov/injury/overview/data.html).
 Far more Americans have been killed by cars than war-related violence.
 Yet for most, cars remain the sole mode of transportation.